Guantanamo judge hears arguments on no-touch order for female guards

 | FORT MEADE, Md.

 FORT MEADE, Md.
-A former Guantanamo Bay commander at a section of the U.S. prison that houses alleged Sept.
-11 conspirators testified on Wednesday that barring female guards from touching prisoners increased risks and hurt morale.
+A former Guantanamo Bay commander at a section of the U.S. prison that houses five alleged Sept.
+11 conspirators defended in military court on Tuesday the right to use female guards amid objections that contact with the women violates their religion.

-Judge Army Colonel James Pohl issued the temporary no-touch order in January after Muslim detainees complained that physical contact with women outside their immediate families went against their religion.
-Pohl could rule to revise the temporary order this week.
+Judge Army Colonel James Pohl issued a temporary order barring female guards from touching or transporting prisoners in January.
+The order followed complaints from the five suspects that Muslim tradition forbade physical contact with women outside their immediate families.

-“There were strains throughout my deployment ... trying to uphold that order,” said the former commander, who testified via streaming video under the pseudonym Major Prior.

-“It increased the overall risk,” he said.
-“We have unpredictable detainees within these facilities.”

-Major Prior ran Camp Seven, the secret part of the prison in Cuba where the United States keeps former Central Intelligence Agency captives.
+Testifying under a pseudonym, a former commander of Camp Seven, the secret part of the prison in Cuba where the United States keeps former Central Intelligence Agency captives, said it was tough to run the section without female guards.

-When asked whether he could cite a specific security breach as a result of the no-touch order, the commander said there were none.
-He commanded Camp Seven from December 2014 through August 2015.

-Female guards “felt they were second-class citizens,” said Major Prior.
-“I have soldiers ... that will be getting out of the military because of this, and that’s an embarrassment to our armed forces.”
+According to operational guidelines at Guantanamo Bay, “close contact with unrelated females is culturally inappropriate, but you did it anyway,” said David Nevin, a lawyer for alleged Sept.
+11 mastermind Khalid Sheikh Mohammed.

+“Because there was an operational need,” replied the female commander, who oversaw Camp Seven in 2014.

 In October, Defense Secretary Ashton Carter described the order as “outrageous” during a Senate Armed Services Committee hearing.

-The hearing was monitored by closed circuit television from a media center at Fort Meade, outside Washington, D.C.
+The hearing was monitored by closed circuit television from a media center at Fort Meade, outside Washington.

 (Editing by Alan Crosby)